poocart/0xuniverse-tools/README.md

 ### Support

 If you find this tool helpful feel free to send some ETH/DAI or share with your 0xUniverse goods to `poocart.eth` or `0xc9C56808d48Aa5a22aBd8532B350dBD99CDa3916`.
-This costs around ~10 USD per month just to host it.

 ### General

-You can either run this locally
+TBU.

 ### Available tools